Andrea Stramaccioni: Al Gharafa

 In July 2021, Stramaccioni took charge of Al Gharafa.
 On 31 October 2022, he was dismissed by Al Gharafa.

 Personal life

 He is married to Dalila, an Instagram influencer, since 2011; they have four children together, the last one born in 2022 in Doha.

 As an expert of international and Qatari football, Stramaccioni was hired by RAI as a color commentator for the 2022 FIFA World Cup; his first commentary, for the Argentina vs Saudi Arabia game, gained extensive coverage throughout social media for its intensity.

+In 2023, he also joined DAZN as a color commentator for Serie A and European football games.